 The ADP5586 contains two pulse generators that are suitable for driving indicator LED drive signals, as well as watchdog timers and other extended time pulsed applications.
 The ADP5586 allows for eight bits of definition for both the on time and period of the generated pulse.
 To allow for extended timings, the user can choose between a 1 ms clock and a 125 ms clock to increment these timers.
 The PULSE_GEN_1_PERIOD and PULSE_GEN_2_PERIOD registers (Register 0x30 and Register 0x33, respectively) define the periods of the two pulse generators.
 Choosing a clock period of 125 ms in the PULSE_GEN_CONFIG register (Register 0x35, Bit 1 and Bit 5) allows for the setting of pulse generator periods of up to 31.875 sec.
-Setting the PULSE_GEN_x_ON_CLK bit to a step size of 125 ms and the PULSE_GEN_x_PRD_CLK bit to a step size of 1 ms is not a supported configuration.
+Setting the PULSE_GEN_x_ON_CLK bit to a step size of 1 ms is not a supported configuration.